uksystems/uksystems.github.io/index.md

 edge and mobile computing to datacenter and the cloud.
 If your work has bearing on how we should go about building practical computer systems, it's of interest!

-**_PROGRAMME AVAILABLE_** The programme for the [third iteration of the Community's informal workshop](/workshop/2018) (March 21---23, 2018 in beautiful Northumberland) is now available along with venue and transport details!
+**_EARLY NOTICE_** We are now starting to organise the [fourth iteration of the Community's informal workshop](/workshop/2019) (March 27---29, 2019 in beautiful Northumberland).
+Details will be posted as they unfold!

 General registration will open once we've given accepted authors a chance to register.
 Watch this space!

-Brief details of previous workshops are [available here](/workshop).
+Details of previous workshops are [available here](/workshop).

 Contact [Richard Mortier][mort] (<mailto:richard.mortier@cl.cam.ac.uk>) for more
 details or any questions.